cuplv/dai/README.txt

 In our experiments for the paper, we ran each configuration for 3000 edits in each of 9 random seeds.
 This took several processor-weeks of compute time, so it is quite infeasible for artifact evaluators to reproduce the full slate of experiments on laptops.
 As such, we have set up the `./scalability_experiments.sh` script to run each config for 1000 edits in each of 4 random seeds; this should take on the order of a few hours on a modern laptop.
+Each generated scatter plot thus corresponds to the leftmost third of the paper's scatter plots.

 Reviewers are invited to edit the script and adjust these numbers as needed to produce some results with the compute/memory resources available to them; the script is commented with some instructions on how to do so.